Visiting Safely During COVID-19

 Parking is available at all garden areas, included in your general admission or membership.
 Please note RBG’s four formal garden areas are located within 3 km of each other.
 Driving between garden areas is recommended.
 For new visitors, please see the full property map.

 - Hendrie Park: Parking available at RBG Centre, 680 Plains Road W. Burlington.
 Access to Hendrie Park will be available through the tunnel via RBG Centre.

-- Laking Garden: Parking is limited and available in the upper parking lot (off Plains Road W., West of RBG Centre) or Lower Parking Lot (along Spring Gardens Road)
+- Laking Garden: Parking is available seasonally in the upper parking lot (off Plains Road W., West of RBG Centre) or Lower Parking Lot (along Spring Gardens Road).

 - Rock Garden: Parking is available at the Rock Garden main parking lot, located across the street from the garden (1185 York Boulevard) with limited accessible parking available near the garden’s entrance.